Credit Card Minimum Payment Calculator

 • Use the statement minimum as a reality check against the calculator output.

-• If the statement includes interest and fees in the minimum, raise the percent input to match.
+• If the statement includes interest and fees in the minimum, raise the percent input until the first-month minimum matches.

 • Re-check after the next statement cycle to confirm the rule you are modeling.